 See how scientific thinking and practical hands-on application work well together in 8 learning hours.
 Walk away with an understanding that the Agile Kata is not an off-the-shelf process product, but a pattern that helps you create your own process, specific to your organizational needs and goals.

-The course also includes a free attempt at the Agile Kata Practitioner Level I (AKP I) certification exam.
+The course also includes a free attempt at the Agile Kata Professional Level I (AKP I) certification exam.

 Being an agile organization requires leaders, management, and agile team members to change the way that they organize their work, manage that work, and measure the results of their work.

 Agile teams cannot do this on their own; they need help from the entire organization.
 Changes in the way that people think and work are required driving improved results by having everyone’s goals aligned.

 In 8 learning hours, attendees develop a deep understanding of the role that Agile Kata can play in creating the conditions for a successful agile environment.